teambit/docs/docs/getting-started/document.md

 ---
 For a component to be usable as an independent building block, it must have its own documentation.

-Bit automates component documentation by parsing its code and displaying it in a template provided by the Environment in use.
+Bit automates component documentation by parsing its code and displaying the output in a template provided by the Environment used by that component.
 The generated documentation is displayed both in the local Workspace UI and in the remote Scope.

-In this section we'll focus on the documentation template provided by the React environment.
+In this section we'll focus on the documentation template provided by the default React environment.
 To see the auto-generated docs of our previously-created 'Button' component, head over to the 'Overview' tab in the Workspace UI.

 Our component's documentation already displays a 'Properties' table, detailing the different props it receives.
 It also shows its title and abstract.